solana-labs/solana-program-library/token-metadata/program/README.md

 toggled via the `allow_duplicates` boolean in the `create_metadata_accounts` call.

 Only the minting authority on a mint can create metadata accounts.
-A Metadata account holds the name, symbol, and uri of the mint, as well as the mint id. to ensure the uniqueness of a mint's metadata, the address of a Metadata account is a program derived address composed of seeds:
+A Metadata account holds the name, symbol, and uri of the mint, as well as the mint id.
+To ensure the uniqueness of a mint's metadata, the address of a Metadata account is a program derived address composed of seeds:

 ```rust